Hamadryas (mythology)

-In Greek mythology, Hamadryas (Ancient Greek: Ἁμάδρυας) was the nymph daughter of Orius (mountain-god of Othrys or the Pindus) and sister Oxylus (daimon of the mountain forest).
+In Greek mythology, Hamadryas (Ἁμαδρυάς) was the daughter of Orius (mountain-god of Othrys or the Pindus) and sister of Oxylus (daimon of the mountain forest).

 Name

 Hamadryas' name means "Together-with-Tree" and "Together-with-Oak" from the Greek words hama and drys - the latter being both "holm oak" and generic "tree."
-She was probably the first oak-tree nymph.

 Mythology

-By her own brother, Oxylus, Hamadryas bore eight daughters — Aegeirus, Ampelus, Balanus, Carya, Craneia, Morea, Ptelea, and Syke.
+By her own brother, Oxylus, Hamadryas bore eight daughters—namely Aegeirus (poplar), Ampelus (vine), Balanus (acorn), Carya (walnut), Craneia (cornel), Morea (mulberry), Ptelea (elm), and Syke (fig).
 These were called hamadryads, and many trees derive their names from them.